 A centralized type of compliance program is more efficient.
-In the old days, technology was not used as of now where business is keeping the program centralized and control from only one point.
-This definitely increases your team performance and the program as a whole.
+In the old days, technology was not used as it is now, where businesses kept the program centralized and controlled from only one point.
+This definitely increases your team’s performance and the program as a whole.

-Integrated platforms allow the teams in the organization to link their data together and get to know how a part of your program affects the other.
+Integrated platforms allow the teams in the organization to link their data together and learn how one part of your program affects the other.

 These digital tools also use electricity for them to function.
-In case you do not have back-up generators to use when electricity is lost then the technology is useless at that instance.
+In case you do not have backup generators to use when electricity is lost, then the technology is useless in that instance.

-Some believe technology have made humans become lazy.
-Since most of these tasks are being done by machines you find that if the technology fails to work then probably no work that day.
-Whereas it could just be a simple task but humans are now used to the machine so they feel they cannot do it.
-Others might believe that the machines do more work in one day than humans do in a month and does a better job.
+Some believe technology has made humans become lazy.
+Since most of these tasks are being done by machines, you find that if the technology fails to work, then there will probably be no work that day.
+Whereas it could just be a simple task, humans are now used to the machine, so they feel they cannot do it.
+Others might believe that machines do more work in one day than humans do in a month and do a better job.
 Either way, technology compliance benefits businesses.